MoseleyBioinformaticsLab/nmrstarlib/docs/tutorial.rst

 Converting NMR-STAR files
 -------------------------

-NMR-STAR files can be converted from NMR-STAR file format to JSON file format or from JSON file format to NMR-STAR file format using :mod:`nmrstarlib.converter` module.
+NMR-STAR files can be converted between the NMR-STAR file format and a JSONized NMR-STAR file format using the :mod:`nmrstarlib.converter` module.

-   * Converting from NMR-STAR file format to JSON file format:
+   * Converting from the NMR-STAR file format into its equivalent JSON file format:

    >>> from nmrstarlib.converter import Converter
    >>>